Date of Award:

 Information on permittees’ activities on forestland and socioeconomic profiles of permittee’s community-of-origin are found to be valuable, not only for forest management and planning purposes, but also for community-level social assessment.
 An examination of 2007 permit data found that a majority of permit holders were local residents.
 These communities are found to be dependent on the two forests for various types of activities and are thus more likely to be vulnerable to changes in forest management and policies.

 The analysis also identified some limitations that may affect the quality of permit data and its potential use in community impact assessments.
 Despite these limitations of permit data, the methodologies utilized here demonstrate how TIM and SUDS data, in combination with U.S. Census data, could be used to describe Alaska residents’ socioeconomic profiles for communities located in close proximity to the Tongass and Chugach NFs.
 Such information can assist USFS managers in deriving community-level estimates of forest resource use, degree of dependency, and vulnerability to the likely impacts of alternatives management approaches.

 Finally, recommendations are given to improve data recording, maintenance, and use in order to better understand communities that are dependent on forest resources in both the Chugach and Tongass NFs, and to specifically identify those communities potentially vulnerable to changes in forest management policies.

 Tessema, Mekbeb E., "Forest Resource Access, Dependency, and Vulnerability in Southeast and Southcentral Alaska" (2011).
 All Graduate Theses and Dissertations.
-Paper 1075.
+1075.